cyanline/blog/payload-writeup.md

     Where "/var/www/lulz/" is the `path` to your putty executable.

-### 4. BYOD-Email Survey payload
+## 4. BYOD-Email Survey payload
+For this method, we generated shellcode using Metasploit.
+That was then imported into a visual c++ program.
 Perform the following steps to generate a custom Metasploit infected executable.

 1. Download and install Microsoft Visual Studio Professional 2013.
 2. Select `New Project`.